Fine and Performing Arts Collection

 c.
 Chronological Guidelines

 Recently published scholarly works are emphasized since these deal with current research, trends, and issues.
 Histories of various forms of Art are also collected.
-Although the Art & Music Collection does not systematically collect old and rare books, when recommendations for relevant out-of-print titles are received specialized book vendors are contacted for their acquisition.
+Although the Fine & Performing Arts Collection does not systematically collect old and rare books, when recommendations for relevant out-of-print titles are received specialized book vendors are contacted for their acquisition.

 2. Treatment of Subject

-The reference shelves in the Art & Music Collection contain selected bibliographic tools in the subject areas of Art, Design, and Music.
+The reference shelves in the Fine & Performing Arts Collection contain selected bibliographic tools in the subject areas of Art, Design, Music, and Theatre.
 The reference area includes encyclopedias and dictionaries such as Benezit's Dictionnaire critique et documentaire des peintres, sculpteurs, dessinateurs et graveurs, Die Musik in Geschichte und Gegenwart Allgemeine Enzyklopaedie der Musik, and The New Grove, and language dictionaries such as Cassell's Italian Dictionary.
 Other sources include the latest directories and biographical dictionaries, (e.g., The Official Museum Directory, International Who's Who in Music and Musicians' Directory, Contemporary Photographers), price guide publications (International Auction Records, Miller's Antiques Handbook & Price Guides and Auction Prices of American Artists), other music bibliographical sources such as thematic catalogs (e.g. Muller von Asow's Richard Strauss Thematisches Verzeichnis) and bibliographies (F. Pazdirek's Universal Handbuch der Musikliteratur aller Zeiten und Voelker), and catalogs such as Repertoire International des Sources Musicales and the Ronald Alley Catalogue of The Tate Gallery Collection of Modern Art other than British.
-Indexes and abstracts, as well as periodicals, complement the sources elsewhere in the Art & Music Collection.
+Indexes and abstracts, as well as periodicals, complement the sources elsewhere in the Fine & Performing Arts Collection.

-Although the Art & Music section does collect popular music resources at a minimum level (with emphasis on bibliographic, reference and biographical materials, and very selective recordings) it does not systematically collect materials dealing with subjects other than classical music or jazz.
+Although the Fine & Performing Arts section does collect popular music resources at a minimum level (with emphasis on bibliographic, reference and biographical materials, and very selective recordings) it does not systematically collect materials dealing with subjects other than classical music or jazz.